dcunited001/dcunited001.github.io/_posts/2016-09-11-fallout-zero-a-little-psychological-torture-never-left-a-mark.md

 outside investment, but we did.
 It's a family business for a reason.

+# Oh That's No Tennis Racket.
+That's Corruption and Extortion.

-However, to organized crime or a government dangerously close to tyrrany, a small business, a real estate asset or anything of value and large personal investment is nothing more than a highly effective thumbscrew.
+However, to organized crime or a government dangerously close to tyranny, a small business, a real estate asset or anything of value and large personal investment is nothing more than a highly effective thumbscrew.
 When the Mafia charges protection feeds, that's an extortion racket.
 Isn't it interesting that, in such a protection